Key Takeaways

 Our Dog Bite Attorneys Will Fight For Maximum Compensation

 Wagner Reese is one of the most qualified law firms in Indiana to obtain compensation for your medical bills, lost earnings, and pain and suffering.
 Our lawyers are strong advocates for our injury clients’ rights.
 Eight of our personal injury attorneys have been named to the Super Lawyers® or Rising Stars lists, an achievement that few attorneys have on their resume.
 Our Evansville dog bite lawyers have a proven record of sizable settlements and jury verdicts, and we are eminently qualified to handle your case.
-Call us at (888) 204-8440 for a complimentary legal consultation.
+Contact us at (866) 665-2514 for a complimentary legal consultation.